-Melatonin is preferable over valerian root for short-term sleep issues with the body’s internal clock, such as jetlag.
+Melatonin is preferable over valerian root for short-term sleep issues with the body’s internal clock, such as jet lag.
 Valerian root may be a better option for anxiety-related sleep problems.
-It may help reduce the time it takes to fall asleep and improve sleep quality.
+It may help

-Zolpidem (Ambien) is a short term sleep for managing insomnia.
+Zolpidem (Ambien) is a short term prescription medication for managing insomnia.
 In studies, Ambien helped to decrease the amount of time it took to fall asleep.
 It also increased the length of sleep and reduced the number of times people woke up during the night.

 The long-term safety of melatonin for children is especially important.
 Researchers do not yet know whether it might affect long-term development, the onset and effects of puberty, and other aspects of growth.